psri981/Group8-300-762/README.md

 # Getting Started with GitHub

 Welcome to Infosys300/Softeng762 GitHub!
 This guide will help you start using GitHub :).
+And this link relates to using GitHub with UiPath Studio - https://docs.uipath.com/studio/standalone/2023.4/user-guide/managing-projects-git

 ## Table of Contents
 1. **Installing Git**